till-s/kicad-dicebug/README.md

 #### Parts

-The parts can be obtained from standard electronics distributors (DigiKey, Mouser, Farnell).
+The parts can be obtained from the usual electronics distributors (DigiKey, Mouser, Farnell, ...).
+These sources also sell solder paste; I had good results with lead-free low-temperature paste, Chipquik TS391LT50, which melts around 138degC.

-For the feet I use brass-plated nails, 1.2mm (dia) x 12mm (length).
+Brass-plated nails, 1.2mm (dia) x 12mm (length) I found at a DIY shop make nice legs.

-You'll also need solder paste (I had good results with lead-free low-temperature paste, Chipquik TS391LT50, which melts aroung 138degC).

 For the actual soldering you'll need a cheap toster oven or a hotplate, YMMV.
 There are many instructions available on the internet.

 #### IQS211 Capacitive Sensor Programming

-This IC is very versatile and ideal for this kind of application.
+Azoteq's IQS211 is very versatile and ideal for this kind of application.
 I have regularly found it at Mouser; DigiKey sometimes don't have them.

 Note that you need to configure ("burn") the IQS211's OTP options prior